sihlecodes/arduino-pong/README.md

 Another challenge was from me not knowing the landscape very well.
 What I mean is that, I was coding for a platform with very limited resources.
 So, I have not doubt there are tons of optimizations that can be made to the code.

 Also, I was trying to stay away from classes but I just ended up using namespaces in a way that mimics having classes.
 I don't think that's how namespaces should be used.
 Oh well, this was at least not the worst attempt at coding for micro-controllers.
-(I think I could have done worse :D)
+(I think I could have done worse :D)